Resources on Campus

 Human Resources – Human Resources provides a multitude of services and benefits to UO employees, many of which are listed on the HR website.

-The Office of Affirmative Action and Equal Opportunity – The Office of Affirmative Action and Equal Opportunity is a resource to the UO community and can assist in connecting victims/survivors of sexual assault, domestic violence, dating violence or stalking to available resources.
+The Office of Investigations and Civil Rights Compliance – The Office of Investigations and Civil Rights Compliance is a resource to the UO community and can assist in connecting victims/survivors of sexual assault, domestic violence, dating violence or stalking to available resources.

 Ombuds Program – The Ombuds Program is offered as a service to employees and provides a safe and confidential place to seek information and to discuss almost any type of concern and explore options and the resources available to resolve them.
 It is intended as a resource to help find answers to questions about available programs and resources.